 - Has the final draft been proofread?
-If you need a hand I've picked my top seven proofreading tips to make things that bit easier.
+If you need a hand I've picked my top proofreading tips to make things that bit easier.

 - The small but mighty hyphen often causes confusion.
 If you want to double check, here's a guide on how to use hyphens correctly.

+With yourself.
 It’s easy to become too familiar with the copy we’ve created.
 I’ve written about taking time away from our work to check for typos before and it applies to the overall tone and purpose of the content.
 I needed that distance too.